The QCBR Story

 I never have a hallmark answer.

-However, I feel compelled to mother this breed because I’ve seen first hand what one can look like in the hands of a careless owner.
+However, I feel compelled to mother this breed and support those with similar desires because I’ve seen first hand what one can look like in the hands of a careless owner.
 I own one because even if small in number, I know that profit driven breeding will be decreased due to spay and neutering, even if only by one dog.

 I put my heart and soul into ensuring that at least one creature, who was born with the odds stacked against them, will have a safe, loving home with hopeful subsequent years of a comfortable life.